tianshuailu/NMT-Adapt_ml_IN/README.md

 ## Language data
 The Malayalam monolingual data are from https://ai4bharat.iitm.ac.in/corpora

-The English Hindi parallel data are from https://ai4bharat.iitm.ac.in/samanantar
+The English - Hindi parallel data are from https://ai4bharat.iitm.ac.in/samanantar

+The English - Malayalam parallel data are also from https://ai4bharat.iitm.ac.in/samanantar